jakuzzibubbles/shell_scripting/README.md

 It allows users to define specific actions or processes to streamline their work or daily tasks.

   ## Usage

-  Follow these steps to use the custom workflow automation script:

   1. Ensure that the script `custom_workflow_automation.sh` is executable.
 If not, run `chmod +x custom_workflow_automation.sh` to make it executable.